Mirak Bahadur Jalair: Background

 Mirak Bahadur Jalair was a Western Mongol or Chagatai Turk who belonged to the Jalair tribe.
 Many Jalairs migrated to the subcontinent where they served as high-ranking officials.
 Jalair had a fifteen-year-old slave called Suhayl.

-Life
+Biography

 During Akbar's reign

-Mirak Bahadur Jalair accompanied Hussain Quli Beg in the hunt against Mirza Sharaf ad-Din at Ajmer.
+“Mirak Bahadur Jalair accompanied Hussain Quli Beg in the hunt against Mirza Sharaf ad-Din at Ajmer.
 After Sharaf heard of the Mughal plot, he stationed his comrade Tarkhan Diwana and fled to Jalore.
 The Mughals managed to capture Ajmer in two to three days and made Diwana surrender.
-They then proceeded to Jalore.
+They then proceeded to Jalore.”